hurter3/Milarby/README.md

 The Music industry is very competitive with my friends only have a Facebook page this was an opportunity to build a website for them to promote their great talents and enhance their future ambitions.

-## Demo

-A live demo can be found here

 ## UX